top of page

 Best Wine in Asheville—A Local’s Perspective

-Asheville may be best known for its impeccable beer, but a savvy traveler knows that the fermentation doesn’t just end there.
-The Blue Ridge Mountains are host to some of the most idyllic vineyards anywhere in the Southern U.S., and Asheville’s enthusiasm for food and drink has made the best of those conditions.
+Asheville may be best known for its impeccable beer, but a savvy traveler knows that the wonders of fermentation doesn’t end there.
+The Blue Ridge Mountains are host to some of the most idyllic vineyards anywhere in the South and Asheville’s enthusiasm for food and drink has made the best of those conditions.

-Tasting rooms, wine-bars, and wineries abound here in Asheville, perhaps not in the multitudes of our craft breweries, but with equal aplomb.
+Tasting rooms and wineries abound here in Asheville, perhaps not in the multitudes of our craft breweries, but with equal enthusiasm.
 Wine is, after all, the beer of grapes.
-To discover some of the best places to enjoy the fine wines of Asheville, I invite you to read on.
+To discover some of the best places to enjoy the fine wines of Asheville, read on.

 As far as the food: charcuterie boards with chicken liver mousse, foie gras toast with fennel jam, steak tartare, prosciutto tartines with strawberries, and beef cheek fusilli.
 It's enough to make you believe you’re dining in la France.
 Finish off your meal with a slice of chocolate cake or honey semifreddo, paired with the wine-of-choice, of course.